malloc47/malloc47.github.com/_posts/2021-09-12-dashboard-transit.md

 annoyances with the hardware: This particular Fire tablet does not make ambient light adjustments to the screen brightness so it lightens my living room considerably at night.
-Given that this tablet is a full order of magnitude cheaper than the premium tablet options, it is has been more than sufficient for this purpose and I won't be overly upset by battery or screen burn-in issues long-term.
+Given that this tablet is a full order of magnitude cheaper than the premium tablet options, it has been more than sufficient for this purpose and I won't be overly upset by battery or screen burn-in issues long-term.